-Net cash provided by operating activities was \$58.5 million for Fiscal 2016 compared with net cash provided by operating activities of \$102.4 million and \$53.3 million in Fiscal 2015 and Fiscal 2014, respectively.
-The decrease in net cash provided by operating activities for Fiscal 2016 compared to Fiscal 2015 and Fiscal 2014 was impacted by the following:
+Net cash provided by operating activities was \$78.7 million for Fiscal 2017 compared with net cash provided by operating activities of \$58.5 million and \$102.4 million in Fiscal 2016 and Fiscal 2015, respectively.
+The increase in net cash provided by operating activities for Fiscal 2017 compared to Fiscal 2016 and Fiscal 2015 was impacted by the following:

-- Ending inventory increased 11.4% and declined 0.4% on a per store level basis at January 30, 2016 and January 31, 2015, respectively, compared to the prior year.
-Fiscal 2016 was affected by slower sales in the fourth quarter, as well as initiatives to improve our in-stock position and quick replenishment capability.
-Fiscal 2015 was affected by later receipts resulting from the port labor disputes ongoing on the West coast.
-The increase in inventory used cash of \$42.7 million, \$13.9 million and \$5.2 million during Fiscal 2016, Fiscal 2015 and Fiscal 2014, respectively. - The change in accounts payable provided cash of \$4.0 and \$9.9 million in Fiscal 2016 and Fiscal 2015, respectively and used cash of \$27.5 million in Fiscal 2014.
-The increases in Fiscal 2016 and Fiscal 2015 resulted from an earlier receipt of inventory in advance of the spring season and planned additional inventory in footwear in Fiscal 2016.
-The decrease in Fiscal 2014 resulted from a later receipt of inventory in advance of the spring season. - Net income provided cash of \$70.5 million, \$73.6 million and \$70.9 million during Fiscal 2016, Fiscal 2015 and Fiscal 2014, respectively. - Non-cash charges included depreciation and amortization expense of \$17.0 million, \$16.0 million and \$13.8 million during Fiscal 2016, Fiscal 2015 and Fiscal 2014, respectively, and stock-based compensation expense of \$5.2 million, \$4.5 million and \$5.8 million during Fiscal 2016, Fiscal 2015 and Fiscal 2014, respectively.
-Stock-based compensation in Fiscal 2015 was affected by a higher than historical forfeiture of restricted stock and performance-based awards.
+- Net income provided cash of \$61.1 million, \$70.5 million and \$73.6 million during Fiscal 2017, Fiscal 2016 and Fiscal 2015, respectively. - Ending inventory per store declined 4.0% and increased 11.4% at January 28, 2017 and January 30, 2016, respectively, compared to the prior year.
+Fiscal 2017 inventory declined on a per store basis mainly due to returns, cancellations and markdowns taken to liquidate excess inventory in the back half of the year.
+Fiscal 2016 was affected by slower sales in the fourth quarter, as well as initiatives to improve our instock position and quick replenishment capability.
+The change in inventory provided cash of \$2.4 million during Fiscal 2017 and used cash of \$42.7 million and \$13.9 million during Fiscal 2016 and Fiscal 2015, respectively. - The change in accounts payable used cash of \$11.4 million in Fiscal 2017 and provided cash of \$4.0 and \$9.9 million in Fiscal 2016 and Fiscal 2015, respectively.
+The decrease in Fiscal 2017 resulted mainly from the timing of receipts prior to our peak selling seasons.
+The increases in Fiscal 2016 and Fiscal 2015 resulted from an earlier receipt of inventory in advance of the spring season and planned additional inventory in footwear in Fiscal 2016. - Non-cash charges included depreciation and amortization expense of \$19.0 million, \$17.0 million and \$16.0 million during Fiscal 2017, Fiscal 2016 and Fiscal 2015, respectively, and stock-based compensation expense of \$4.6 million, \$5.2 million and \$4.5 million during Fiscal 2017, Fiscal 2016 and Fiscal 2015, respectively.
+Stock-based compensation in Fiscal 2017 and Fiscal 2015 was affected by a higher than historical forfeiture of restricted stock and performance-based awards.
 Fluctuations in stock-based compensation generally result from the achievement of performance-based equity awards at greater or lesser than their granted level, fluctuations in the price of our common stock and levels of forfeitures in any given period.
-Depreciation expense increased in Fiscal 2016 and Fiscal 2015 due to investments in facilities and information technology systems and is expected to increase as additional systems are placed into service.
+Depreciation expense has increased in each fiscal year due to investments in facilities and information technology systems, and is expected to continue to increase as additional systems are placed into service.